 How does this all relate to soy?
 First of all, genetically modified sources (GMO) may decrease the probiotic benefit of soy.
 Plus, soy is most nutritious when it’s fermented.
 Not surprisingly, fermenting is a process similar to what happens when milk becomes yogurt.
 Fermented soy, such as natto, is rich in probiotics and vitamin K2.
 Even more, vitamin K2 may preserve your bones, keep brain cells healthy and help you heal from injury.

 If the soy you consume is in the natto form, then, yes, it’s very good for you.

 Natto isn’t the only source of probiotics.
 Consider these foods to boost your gut flora benefits:

-- Sauerkraut – The fermented cabbage is also rich in vitamin C. May help you fight off the common cold.
+- Sauerkraut: The fermented cabbage is also rich in vitamin C, and may help you fight off the common cold

 Other Soy Products

 Unfortunately, the majority of soy products consumed in the Western world are not fermented.
 This includes soy milk and other products that use soy as a protein supplement (soy burgers).
 The problem with these foods is that they don’t offer the probiotic benefit of fermented soy.
 Plus, if they come from a non-organic source, the benefit is even less.